 The iPhone 12 Pro Max has the largest display of any iPhone ever created – that in itself is a good reason to upgrade.

-In keeping with new technology that appeared on last year’s 11 Pro and Pro Max, all the models in the iPhone 12 range are packing OLED displays, and especially at this size it really makes a big difference.
+In keeping with new technology that appeared on 2019’s 11 Pro and Pro Max, all the models in the iPhone 12 range are packing OLED displays, and especially at this size it really makes a big difference.
 Apple is calling this a ‘Super XDR OLED display’, and in layman's terms this translates to a clear, bright and sharp screen with excellent color reproduction.

 It's a real upgrade for anyone coming from the older iPhones – the display here is startlingly better, and images really pop with color and detail.